annaagnethe/Python-projects/README.md

 These are exercises for my own development in writing Python language.

 # Small projects
-These include small basic programs from (http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/) [Martyr2’s Mega Project List] , with my own personal changes.
+These include small basic programs from  [Karan's list of projects](https://github.com/karan/Projects) , with my own personal changes.